CDL926666/1_TIBS/zongjie.md

 **Definition of Types of Innovation**

-According to Clayton Christensen (*The Innovator’s Dilemma*), innovation can be classified as:
+According to Clayton Christensen (*The Innovator’s Dilemma*), innovation can be divided into:

 - **Sustaining Innovation**:
-  This is the improvement or upgrade of existing technology to better meet the needs of mainstream customers, usually by established companies.
-For example, car manufacturers constantly improve engine performance and vehicle safety to serve their main markets.
+  This means improving or updating existing technology to better meet the needs of regular customers, usually by well-known companies.
+For example, car makers keep making engines and safety features better to serve their main customers.

 - **Disruptive Innovation**:
-  This means entering the market with simpler, lower-cost technology, initially serving low-end or niche customers who are overlooked by mainstream firms.
-As technology improves, disruptive innovators gradually enter mainstream markets and can replace former leaders.
+  This means coming into the market with simpler and cheaper technology, first serving low-end or smaller groups that big companies often ignore.
+As technology gets better, these new players slowly enter the main market and can replace the old leaders.

 ---

 **Core of the Innovator’s Dilemma**

-Christensen explains that established firms easily fall into the "innovator’s dilemma" for several reasons:
+Christensen explains that well-known companies often fall into the "innovator’s dilemma" because:
-1. They put most attention on current high-value customers, overlooking small or new market segments.
+1. They pay too much attention to their main customers and ignore smaller or new market groups.
-2. Rigid organizational structures and slow decision-making prevent quick adaptation.
+2. Their structures and decision-making are slow and not flexible, making it hard to change quickly.
-3. Resources and strategy focus on safe, profitable sustaining innovation, not on uncertain disruptive innovation.
+3. They put money and effort into safe, profitable improvements, but not into new or risky ideas.
-4. They often see low-end or emerging markets as unimportant, but these markets are often the birthplace of disruption.
+4. They see small or new markets as not important, but these are often where big changes start.

 ---

 **Examples of Disruptive Innovation**

-- In the hard disk industry, smaller-capacity hard disks entered through the personal computer market, were ignored by leading companies, but eventually replaced large-capacity disks as technology advanced.
+- In the hard disk industry, smaller hard disks came into the market through personal computers, were ignored by big companies, but later replaced larger disks as the technology got better.
-- In digital media, streaming services like Netflix started as niche providers but redefined the whole entertainment industry as technology and consumer habits changed.
+- In digital media, streaming services like Netflix started for a small group, but changed the whole entertainment industry as technology and people’s habits changed.

 ---

-**Theoretical Criticism and Alternative Perspectives**
+**Theoretical Criticism and Other Views**

-- **Jill Lepore** argues that the theory depends on a small number of cases and fails to capture the complexity of real, dynamic markets.
+- **Jill Lepore** says the theory is based on a few examples and does not show how complex real markets are.
-- **Haydn Shaughnessy** points out that many companies can survive disruption by innovating and transforming themselves, which the theory underestimates.
+- **Haydn Shaughnessy** says many companies can survive big changes by innovating and changing, but the theory does not fully see this.
-- **David Edgerton** reminds us that old technologies often remain important for a long time and should not be ignored.
+- **David Edgerton** reminds us that old technologies can still be important for a long time and should not be forgotten.
-- **Carlota Perez** highlights that successful innovation depends not only on technology, but also on supportive social structures and access to financial resources.
+- **Carlota Perez** points out that success in innovation needs not just new technology, but also support from society and money.

 ---

 **Strategies for Overcoming the Innovator’s Dilemma**

-*Christensen’s Recommendations*:
+*Christensen’s Suggestions*:
-- Build independent units or teams to develop disruptive technologies, insulated from the core business.
+- Create teams or groups that work on new and different ideas, separate from the main business.
-- Focus early on low-end or new markets where disruptive opportunities arise.
+- Look early at small or new markets where big changes might begin.
-- Allocate resources with a long-term view, not just to current profitable segments.
+- Plan resources for the long term, not just for what makes money now.
-- Encourage experimentation and risk-taking, accepting that some projects will fail before success is achieved.
+- Let teams try new things and take risks, even if some ideas do not work at first.

 *Birkinshaw’s Four Strategies*:
-1. **Reframe the Value Proposition**: Redefine what the company offers and who it serves.
-For example, IBM’s transformation from hardware to cloud services.
+1. **Reframe the Value Proposition**: Change what the company offers and who it serves.
+For example, IBM changed from selling hardware to providing cloud services.
-2. **Collaborate with Disruptors**: Form partnerships with innovative start-ups or technology leaders to quickly access new capabilities and markets.
-For instance, car makers and banks working with tech start-ups.
+2. **Collaborate with Disruptors**: Work with new start-ups or technology leaders to quickly get new skills and markets.
+For example, car makers and banks working with tech start-ups.
-3. **Set Up Independent Units**: Create separate organizations to pursue disruptive ideas, as seen with Google’s Alphabet or GE’s innovation labs.
+3. **Set Up Independent Units**: Make separate groups to work on new ideas, like Google’s Alphabet or GE’s labs.
-4. **Adapt Through Experimentation**: Use rapid trials, feedback, and continuous iteration to adapt to change.
-Companies like Amazon and Spotify constantly adjust services based on customer needs.
+4. **Adapt Through Experimentation**: Keep testing and changing based on feedback.
+Companies like Amazon and Spotify keep improving their services for customers.

 ---

 **Critical Reflection and Real-World Limitations**

-Disruptive innovation theory offers a powerful lens to understand why leading companies sometimes fail, but it does not apply equally in every industry.
-Some sectors have high barriers due to technology, regulation, or social structure.
-The ability of established firms to adapt, and the continued importance of existing technologies, is often underestimated.
-Managers should use disruptive innovation theory alongside concepts like dynamic capabilities, technology cycles, and the influence of financial and social factors to develop a more robust strategy.
+Disruptive innovation theory helps explain why leading companies sometimes fail, but it does not fit every industry the same way.
+Some industries are hard to change because of technology, rules, or how society works.
+Many people also do not see how well big companies can adapt, or how important old technology can still be.
+Managers should use this theory together with ideas like being able to change quickly, technology cycles, and social or financial factors to make better plans.

 ---

 # TIBS Theme 2: After Innovation